 These short guides help patients understand the optimal cancer care that should be provided when diagnosed with cancer, and what questions to ask your health professionals to make sure you receive the best care at every step.
 Carers, family and friends may also find them helpful.

 To view the ‘Guides to best cancer care’ click on the button below.

 Supportive care refers to services required by those affected or impacted by cancer.
-It includes among other things information provision, symptom control, self-help and social support, psychological and spiritual support, rehabilitation, palliative care and bereavement care.
+It includes information provision, symptom control, self-help and social support, psychological and spiritual support, rehabilitation, palliative care and bereavement care, amongst other things.
 Supportive care activities in cancer can be broadly defined by the following five categories:

 Information needs; and

 Supportive care can be optimised through routine screening and follow-on referrals to appropriate treatment and care services.
+During your cancer treatment you may have a supportive care screening conducted by your healthcare professional.
 Members of the multidisciplinary team as well as family members, friends, support groups, volunteers and other community-based organisations can all play an important role in a cancer patients’ supportive care.